NIAGADS/niagads-api/README.md

-> NOTE: **in progress migration to niagads-pylib monorepo**
->
-# NIAGADS Open Access API - Server Side
+# NIAGADS Open Access API: Issue Tracker

 Python backend (FAST-API) for the NIAGADS Open Access API

-> NOTE: **The API is still under development and has been release in _alpha_.**
+Code for this project is part of the [NIAGADS-pylib Monorepo](https://github.com/NIAGADS/niagads-pylib).

+> This repository is for **ISSUE TRACKING** only.

 ## About NIAGADS

 The National Institute on Aging Genetics of Alzheimer's Disease Data Storage Site ([NIAGADS](https://www.niagads.org/)) stores and distributes genetics and genomics data from studies on Alzheimer’s disease, related dementias, and aging to qualified researchers globally.

 [NIAGADS Open Access](https://www.niagads.org/open-access/) is a collection of files and web-based knowledgebases made available to the public with no data access restrictions.

 ## NIAGADS Open Access API